Moliver - Sunseeker Motor Yacht

 Design

-Moliver measures 31.98 metres in length and has a beam of 6.30 feet.
+Moliver measures 37.0 metres in length, with a max draft of 2.7 feet and a beam of 8.0 feet.
+She has a deck material of teak.

+Moliver has a GRP hull with a GRP superstructure.Her exterior design and interior design is by Sunseeker.

 Performance and Capabilities